Statistical mechanics of statistics

 Neel Nanda, Tom Lieberum, A Mechanistic Interpretability Analysis of Grokking

 This is a write-up of an independent research project I did into understanding grokking through the lens of mechanistic interpretability.
 My most important claim is that grokking has a deep relationship to phase changes.
-Phase changes, ie a sudden change in the model’s performance for some capability during training, are a general phenomena that occur when training models, that have also been observed in large models trained on non-toy tasks.
+Phase changes, ie a sudden change in the model’s performance for some capability during training, are a general phenomenon that occur when training models, that have also been observed in large models trained on non-toy tasks.
 For example, the sudden change in a transformer’s capacity to do in-context learning when it forms induction heads.
 In this work examine several toy settings where a model trained to solve them exhibits a phase change in test loss, regardless of how much data it is trained on.
 I show that if a model is trained on these limited data with high regularisation, then that the model shows grokking.

 4 Annealing